Yelchazli/Foraging-on-host-synthesized-metabolites-enables-S.-alvi-to-colonize-the-honey-bee-gut/README.md

 #### CFU_counts contains  :
   1. RMD and HTML of the analyis
-  2. All_CFU_Count.csv containing the raw CFU counts for Figure 1A, S1A
+  2. All_CFU_Count.csv containing the raw CFU counts for Figure S1A
   3. CFU_Count_AM.csv containing the raw CFU counts for Figure 5A

+#### CFU_counts contains  :
+  1. .md of the analysis
+  2. curated_values.csv containing the raw CT values for qPCR used in Figure 1A and S1B

 #### Fig_1_Metabolomics contains  :